 Can they be dyed?

-The balls should not be completely immersed in liquids.
-Instead, paint them or spray them with colored liquids.
-Otherwise, they will become very soft.
+The shapes should not be immersed in liquids.
+Instead, paint them.
+Otherwise, they will soften too much.

 They are sometimes referred to as spun paper balls, or more rarely watte balls (watte means wadding in German).

-Any recommended source of inspiration for projects ?
+Any recommended sources of inspiration for projects ?